 The Library Liaison is an academic department’s primary representative to the library for collection development input.
 Among other things, they help coordinate faculty requests for new library materials and update faculty on the library’s budget and order deadlines throughout the year.

-Committee members and faculty interested in serving on the committee, please see the Library Liaison Committee Resource Guide for instructions, collection development policies and forms.
-Faculty members who serve on the Library Liaison Committee are assigned by the Faculty Senate.
+Core faculty who are interested in serving on the committee, please see the Library Liaison Committee Resource Guide for instructions.

 Support for Classroom Instruction

 Place materials on reserve for your class for 2 hrs in-library-use, overnight, or 3 day checkout, using our online form.
 You can see everything you currently have on reserve by searching your name in the Course Reserves section of the Library Catalog.
-For more information, see the Course Reserves information page.
 For questions, contact the Access Services Librarian, Nick Triggs, (206) 726-5062.

 - Library staff is not available to deliver or set up AV equipment in classrooms.
 For set up assistance, please contact the IT department,(206) 726-5092.